dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 VX_MASK columns say "FULL" so that's what the output would say.
 Use "-set_hdr" to explicitly set the output value.

-**Q. Stat_Analysis - What is the best way to average the > FSS > scores with several days even several months using 'Aggregate to Average Scores'?**
+**Q. Stat-Analysis - What is the best way to average the > FSS > scores with several days even several months using 'Aggregate to Average Scores'?**

 Below is the best way to aggregate together the Neighborhood Continuous (NBRCNT) lines across multiple days, specifically the fractions skill